buildspace/buildspace-projects/AI_Avatar_Generator/en/Section_0/Lesson_1_Starting_off_strong.md

 **But, you should at least know how to code in one language and how to use the command line.
 If you know JS and React that helps a lot as well.**

 - If you don’t know how to code in any language at all, my recommendation is you go [here](https://scrimba.com/learn/learnjavascript) first. **Our specialty at buildspace isn’t teaching people to code from scratch**, there are much better platforms for that.
 - If you know how to code a *little* but aren’t that confident, see how far you get in this build!
 If you have issues or see obvious gaps in your knowledge, don’t worry.
-Just Google it, or go back to the basics here.
-We’ve also got a massive Discord community of builders that will be with you every step of the way!
+We’ve have a massive Discord community of builders that will be with you every step of the way!
 - If you know how to code in any language, but have never used React -- you’ll be just fine.
-If you end up really struggling w/ React, you can learn it [here](https://scrimba.com/learn/learnreact).
+If you end up really struggling with React, you can learn it [here](https://scrimba.com/learn/learnreact).
 - If you’re a pro I better see you at the end with a really fucking cool product.
 Inspire the rest of us!

 ### **All our content is fully open-source.**
 All of the content you see here is 100% open-source.

-We’ve had over 1000 PRs merged into our repo.
+We’ve had over a 1000 PRs merged into our repo.

 If you see an issue in the content or want to make an addition, just make a PR and once it’s accepted it’ll be instantly updated here for everyone.